-Ōtautahi Christchurch is mostly situated on flat land making it ideal for getting around by bike.
+Ōtautahi is mostly situated on flat land making it ideal for getting around by bike.
 There are cycle lanes on the major roads and through Hagley Park (near the UOC campus).
 In New Zealand the wearing of cycle helmets is compulsory by law.
-For secure bike lockup on the UOC campus, see AskOtago.
+For secure bike lockup on the UOC campus, see AskOtago in the main UOC building.